matteoferla/Idea-for-Fragalysis-job-modularization/README.md

 I would get `{'status': 'success', 'results': ['x0071_0B', 'x0086_0A', ...],
               'action': 'show_LHS_hits'}`

-In terms of front end field population, I believe it is sorted and already present as a yaml file, which is perfect.
+In terms of front end field population, I believe it is partially sorted and already present as a yaml file, which is perfect.
 So this is not needed in the discussion, but in `FauxInterfaceFactory(main).front_end_fields` is a crappy way of doing it because it is a related topic.

+But the point is the user decided when writing the yaml file what the input fields are, so no issue there, bar for some extra info, which should most likely not be passed from the font end, eg. sdf of hits or PDB.

 ## ISpyB

 > Why not pass the SDF block to the job request and deal with permissions Fragalysis side?

 I am skipping a step.
-The job needs to be given the sdf block (not file as they would be in different places).
+The job needs to be given a PDB block or an sdf block (not file as they would be in different places).
 As the job request goes Fragalysis before being passed to Squonk, then the job request could have say requires_sdf_block = true, and the view in Fragalysis would have to provide it to the run.
+Likewise for RHS data... or data cached in a data bucket container.

+This would mean that some fields would be reserved:

+* `fragalysis_target = GFP`
+* `requires_sdf_block = true`
+* `requires_pdb_block = 'x0123_0A'`
+* `requires_compound_data = 'Matteo-submission-231225'`
+* `requires_cached_data = s0m4-random-h4sh`

+But I assume this was addressed when Fragmenstein job was made?